Olympic coaches fine-tune performance with mobile apps

 National performance advisor Russell Mark said it helps the swimmers master aspects of their technique such as their starts and turns.

-Aaron Dziver, one of the coaches behind Canadian synchronized diving bronze medallists Meaghan Benfeito and Roseline Filion, is also a fan of VideoPix.
+Aaron Dziver, one of the coaches behind Canadian synchronized diving bronze medalists Meaghan Benfeito and Roseline Filion, is also a fan of VideoPix.

 "We can look at the actual technique we're trying to modify in the diver and very quickly show them what they're doing and have them try to focus on a corrected execution," he said.